What Everyone Should Know About Fisk

 Sixty-one percent of students who earn a Fisk degree enter graduate or professional school within one year of their graduation, ahead of the national average of 23 percent.

-Fisk’s Class of 2014 included eight students who were inducted into The Phi Beta Kappa Society.
+Fisk’s Class of 2015 included six students who were inducted into The Phi Beta Kappa Society.

 1 National Association of Colleges and Employers, 2013